LauAnderson/proyectDentalClinic/README.md

 ### API
-This application exposes the following endpoints:
+This application exposes the following endpoints

 #### PATIENTS